mbuhidar/blogsite/content/posts/ahoy_checksum/ahoy_checksum.md

 a name, up to 14 characters long.
 At this point, Bug Repellent verifies your entries and gives you a chance to change them if you want.
 If no changes are needed, Bug Repellent activates itself.
-(Pressing RETURN without answering the prompts defaults to disk drive and begins your files with “OOBACKUP”
+(Pressing RETURN without answering the prompts defaults to disk drive and begins your files with “OOBACKUP”).

 As you enter program lines and press RETURN, a Bug Repellent code appears at the top of your screen.
 If it doesn’t match the code in the program listing, an